Getting started with ratios!

 Do you have a favorite note-taking method for ratios and rates?
 I'd love to hear!

-Proportions lesson for the Middle School Math Classroom
+Ratios and Proportions Activity for the Middle School

-Food makes a middle school math class more fun, right?
+Food can make ratios and proportions more fun during a middle school math class, right?
 "Something Fishy" is a great hands-on activity to help students understand a real-life application of ratios and proportions.
 It also gives them the chance to munch on a few Goldfish :-) This is a lesson I found through the Mathline Middle School Math Project, sponsored by PBS (I mentioned this program in the "Remove One" post).

-This math lesson presents the students with an environmental problem: "scientists have determined that the number of fish in the Chesapeake Bay has decreased.
+This ratios and proportions lesson presents the students with an environmental problem: "scientists have determined that the number of fish in the Chesapeake Bay has decreased.
 Assuming this is true, scientists must have counted the number of fish and noted the change.
 How did they count the fish?"

 After introducing the problem, the students brainstorm ways that the scientists could count the fish.
 I have four math classes, and in each class, there was a student who said that scientists could tag the fish.
 So we discussed how tagging the fish would work, and talked about the capture-recapture method.
 Using a sample ratio, we talked about how we could create a proportion to figure out an estimate of the population.

 * 2 paper bowls per group (any container that they can scoop from will work...we used the 2nd bowl to put the "captured" fish into)